 When our sense of self depends on being “right,” challenging information from opposing viewpoints is often seen as a threat.
 Instead of being able to listen and respond thoughtfully, we automatically react.
-I think these reactions can be categorized into the same categories used when neurobiologists talk about how humans respond to more visceral threats (like 🐻 and 🧛🏼!): fight, flight, freeze, and fawn.
+I think these reactions can be categorized into the same categories used when neurobiologists talk about how humans react to more visceral threats (like 🐻 and 🧛🏼!): fight, flight, freeze, and fawn.

-But let me say this: If you are white and conversations about white privilege elicit a threat response, that’s evidence that something we value is being threatened- and that something is implicit, internalized white supremacy.
-My challenge to myself and others is this: can we go full circle and, when threat-based responses rise, apply a learning mindset to listen to what the feeling is actually telling us about our world and ourselves?
+But let me say this: If you are white and conversations about white privilege elicit a threat-response, that’s evidence that something we value is being threatened.
+That “something” is implicit, internalized white supremacy.
+My challenge to myself and others is this: Can we go full circle and, when threat-based responses rise, apply a learning mindset to listen to what the feeling is telling us about our world and ourselves?

 Download a PDF Version